dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0701.md

 # 0701.
 Macros: Standard Control Constructs

 While many of the ideas that originated in Lisp, from the conditional expression to garbage collection, have been incorporated into other languages, the one language feature that continues to set Common Lisp apart is its macro system.
 Unfortunately, the word macro describes a lot of things in computing to which Common Lisp's macros bear only a vague and metaphorical similarity.
-This causes no end of misunderstanding when Lispers try to explain to non-Lispers what a great feature macros are.1 To understand Lisp's macros, you really need to come at them fresh, without preconceptions based on other things that also happen to be called macros.
+This causes no end of misunderstanding when Lispers try to explain to non-Lispers what a great feature macros are.
+1 To understand Lisp's macros, you really need to come at them fresh, without preconceptions based on other things that also happen to be called macros.
 So let's start our discussion of Lisp's macros by taking a step back and looking at various ways languages support extensibility.

 All programmers should be used to the idea that the definition of a language can include a standard library of functionality that's implemented in terms of the "core" language--functionality that could have been implemented by any programmer on top of the language if it hadn't been defined as part of the standard library.
 C's standard library, for instance, can be implemented almost entirely in portable C. Similarly, most of the ever-growing set of classes and interfaces that ship with Java's standard Java Development Kit (JDK) are written in "pure" Java.